kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 A good summary is probably at least a paragraph in length.
 -->

-Voluntary disruptions (node drains) will evict pods from a node, potentially causing issues in an application that relies on having a certain one or more replicas running.
-To specify that a certain number (or percentage) of pods must remain available, users may create a `PodDisruptionBudget` (PBD) object and declare a `minAvailable` or `maxUnavailable` in its spec.
-Then, if a pod eviction would violate the availability threshold given by the PDB, the disruption controller will block the eviction and protect the availability of the application.
+Voluntary disruptions (node drains) will evict pods from a node.
+This can cause issues if an application requires keeping a certain number of pods running.
+To specify a number or percentage of pods which must remain available, users can create a `PodDisruptionBudget` (PDB) object and set fields `minAvailable` or `maxUnavailable` in its spec.
+Then, if a pod eviction would violate the availability threshold set by the PDB, the disruption controller will block the eviction and protect the availability of the application.

-However, some applications will use `PodGroups` as defined in the new [Workload API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), in which a group of pods acts as a single "superpod" entity (i.e., each replica is composed of multiple pods).
-These require more complex eviction logic to protect from disruptions.
-For example, in a [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) running a distributed ML training job, one pod in a group being evicted would cause the entire group to fail.
+However, some applications use `PodGroups` as defined in the new [Workload API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), in which a group of pods acts as a single entity like a "superpod."
+These applications require more complex eviction logic to protect availability, as each replica is composed of multiple pods.
+For example, in a [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) running a distributed ML training job, one pod in a group being evicted would cause the job being run by the group to fail, rendering the entire group useless.

-This KEP will allow the Eviction API to treat each pod group as if it were a single replica when calculating availability for a PDB.
-To enable this new behavior, the PDB spec will have optional string field `calculationPolicy`.
+This KEP proposes that the Eviction API treat each pod group as if it were a single replica when calculating availability for a PDB.
+To enable this new behavior, the PDB spec will have optional string field `budgetScope`.
-If this is set to `Workload`, the PDB will enforce a number of *pod group replicas* that must remain available, rather than a number of *individual pod replicas* as it is now.
 If set to `Pod` (or unset), the existing behavior is preserved.
+If set to `Workload`, the PDB will enforce a number of *pod group replicas* that must remain available, rather than a number of *individual pod replicas* as it is now.
+Ihe PDB status will be updated to report both pod-level and replica-level health, ensuring compatibility with existing monitoring tools.
+New status conditions will also be introduced for visibility of scope-related configuration errors.

 ## Motivation